 - In a medium saucepan combine the blueberries, sugar, lemon juice and salt.
-Mash up the blueberries with a potato masher until the blueberries are squished and released their juices.
+Bring to a boil for 2 minutes.
+Turn the heat down to low-medium to simmer and mash up the blueberries with a potato masher until the blueberries are squished and released their juices.

-- Simmer over low-medium heat, stirring occasionally, until the mixture has thickened, about 10 minutes.
-Transfer to a glass container and refrigerate for up to 3 weeks.
+- Let it simmer uncovered, until the mixture has thickened, about 7-10 minutes.
+Let cool then transfer to a glass container and refrigerate for up to 3 weeks.

 Recipes to use this Homemade Blueberry Jam: